 When to test for HIV

-The window period for HIV can be up to 7 weeks (45 days).
-This means the infection may not show up in antibody tests until 7 weeks after you’ve been at risk.
-If you’re not sure when you might have been exposed, test now and do a second test in 7 weeks.
+If you’re not sure when you might have been exposed, test now and do a second test in 7 or 12 weeks.

 People can carry HIV without showing symptoms or knowing that they have it.
 So routine testing is important.
 If you have sex without condoms, particularly if you've changed partners, are a man who has sex with men, or have multiple partners, you should get tested for HIV every 3 months.